dbeitel-opentitan/opentitan/hw/ip/mbx/README.md

 - For mailboxes dedicated to other SoC FW agents:
     - Provide an access controlled path for the SoC FW Agent to access the DOE registers.
     - Provide the plumbing necessary to route the MSI interrupt to the appropriate location in the SoC’s relevant address space (System, CTN or otherwise).
-- Access control
+- For Access Control:
-    - Shall provide proper access control protection to make sure that no requester other than the one to which the mailbox is assigned, is able to access the mailbox registers.
+    - Provide proper protection to make sure that no requester other than the one to which the mailbox is assigned, is able to access the mailbox registers.
-    - Access control may be static or dynamic based on SoC level access mechanisms.
+    - May be static or dynamic based on SoC level access mechanisms.
-- Assigning more than one coordinated requesters / agents to the same DOE instance
+- Regarding assignment of more than one coordinated requesters / agents to the same DOE instance
-    - If the SoC chooses to do so then it will be the responsibility of the cooperating agents to get ownership of the DOE mailbox in a SoC defined synchronization mechanism.
+    - If the SoC chooses to do so, it will be the responsibility of the cooperating agents to get ownership of the DOE mailbox in a SoC defined synchronization mechanism.\
-    - Consider an example where there are more than one physical instance of SoC firmware based controllers implementing a common function like power management.\
+For example, consider the case where there is more than one physical instance of SoC firmware based controllers implementing a common function like power management.\
 In such a case, the two power management controllers may acquire a software mutex or a hardware mutex, as defined and implemented by SoC.

 ### Mailbox Use Cases